RiverOak Strategic Partners

 Airspace Procedures

-In 2019, RiverOak Strategic Partners (RSP) began the process to secure approval from the Civil Aviation Authority (CAA) for its use of airspace and procedures to enable safe and efficient operations to and from the airport.
+RiverOak Strategic Partners (RSP) is now halfway through the process to secure approval from the Civil Aviation Authority (CAA) for the use of airspace and procedures to enable safe and efficient operations to and from Manston Airport, as well as minimising the impact of airport operations on local communities.

 The process is defined in the Civil Aviation Publication (CAP) 1616.